 - Fernbrook Family Center

-*AGS will provide a maximum of 10% tuition discount on the costs of all products and services related to the completion of educational requirements, except costs related to books and other similar, discretionary items.
-Students are only allowed one 10% tuition discount scholarship, even if they meet the criteria of more than one scholarship.
+*AGS will provide a maximum of 10% tuition discount on the tuition costs related to the completion of educational requirements.
+Tuition scholarship is not related to books and other fees, or discretionary items.
+Students are only allowed one 10% tuition discount scholarship, even if they meet the criteria of more than one scholarship category.
 Tuition discount scholarships are not applied retroactively.

 Apply by completing the Tuition Discount Scholarship Form.
 Eligible continuing students should complete and submit this form to the Director of Financial Aid after they have registered for classes but before the first day of the term.
 New students should complete and submit this form to an admissions staff member along with their admission application materials.
 Eligible students will have their scholarships applied to their account their first term after submitting their form.